couchbaselabs/ToDoLite-iOS/README.md

 ## Building & Running The Demo App

 Down to business: You should be familiar with how to build and run an iOS app.
-And you'll need a copy of Xcode version 4.6 or later.
+And you'll need a copy of Xcode version 5 or later.

 If you have questions or get stuck or just want to say hi, please visit the [Mobile Couchbase group][LIST] on Google Groups.

 1. Clone or download this repository.
-2. Either download a compiled build of Couchbase Lite, or [check out][1] and build it yourself (be sure to follow its README.)
+2. Either download a [compiled build of Couchbase Lite](CBL_DOWNLOAD), or [check out][1] and build it yourself (be sure to follow its README.)
 3. Copy `CouchbaseLite.framework` into the `Frameworks` directory of this repo.
 4. Open ToDoList.xcodeproj.
 5. Select the "ToDoLite" scheme and the appropriate destination (simulator or attached iOS device) from the pop-up menu in the Xcode toolbar.
 6. Click the Run button

 That's it!
 Now that you're set up, you can just use the Run command again after making changes to the demo code.

+## Quick modifications you might want to make.

+In the AppDelegate.m file, there is a constant defined `kSyncUrl` -- by default when you log into the app via Facebook, it will sync with this test database hosted by Couchbase.
+If you deploy you own Sync Gateway, you may want to change this URL to point at your server.

 ## To add the framework to your existing Xcode project